Our Team

 Program Director

 Tara Gomes is an epidemiologist, lead Principal Investigator of the ODPRN and a Scientist at St. Michael’s Hospital and ICES.
-She is also an assistant professor at the University of Toronto and holds a Canada Research Chair in Drug Policy Research and Evaluation.
+She is also an associate professor at the University of Toronto and holds a Canada Research Chair in Drug Policy Research and Evaluation.
 Her research program focuses on pharmacoepidemiology, drug safety and drug policy research, with a specific interest in developing evidence to inform policies related to the safety of opioid use across Canada.

 Tony Antoniou